New York CHIP: Children's Health Insurance Program

 What Child Health Plus covers

-Child Health Plus provides a full benefit package through contracted managed care plans.
-There are no co-payments for any covered service.
+Child Health Plus provides a full benefit package through managed care plans that contract with NY State of Health — the specific plans available depend on the county of residence.
+There are no co-payments for any covered service at any income level.

 - Primary and preventive care — well-child visits, immunizations, and annual physicals